Filter Options

 How can I avoid the crowds on a Masai Mara safari?

 “The easiest way to avoid the crowds is to plan your Masai Mara safari to avoid the period when the migration is in full swing.
 If that’s not an option, it is almost impossible to shake off the convoys of safari vehicles that surround the Mara River crossings – you might just have to grin and bear it if that’s why you’re here.
 That said, while all of those vehicles line up along the riverbank, much of the rest of the reserve can be surprisingly quiet.
 Another option is to stay outside the reserve on one of the private or community conservancies that surround the Masai Mara National Reserve to the north and east.
-Some of these – Mara North, Naboisho, Olare Orok and Olderikesi, in particular – have some of Africa’s highest population densities for Big Cats and, though expensive, are only accessible for those staying in one of the conservancy’s small lodges or tented camps.
-And if you’re staying here, you can always enter the reserve to see the migration, and then return to the relative quiet of the conservancy when you’ve had enough.”
+Some of these – Mara North, Naboisho, Olare Orok and Olderikesi in particular – have some of Africa’s highest population densities for big cats and, though expensive, are only accessible for those staying in the conservancies’ small lodges or tented camps.
+And if you’re staying in one of the conservancies, you can always enter the reserve to see the migration, and then return to the relative quiet of the conservancy when you’ve had enough.”

 3